Pokémon Gold and Silver: Remakes

 Game director Shigeki Morimoto aimed to respect the feelings of those who played the previous games, while also ensuring that it felt like a new game to those that were introduced to the series in more recent years.
-Reception to the games was positive, the two being amongst the highest rated DS games of all time on Metacritic.
+Reception to the games was positive, the two being amongst the highest-rated DS games of all time on Metacritic.
 Commercially, they are among the best-selling Nintendo DS games of all time, with combined sales of 10 million units as of July 2010.

-A bootleg release of Pokémon Crystal called Pokémon Vietnamese Crystal, often shortened to Vietnamese Crystal is infamous for its poorly translated English text and gameplay oddities, such as profanity and calling Pokémon "elves".